 - New Zealand architecture

 Julia supervises doctoral research in the areas of architectural history and heritage conservation, mostly with New Zealand subject matter.

 Current doctoral projects on which Julia is main supervisor:

 - Tony Barnes, 'The Architectural Expression of the Arts and Crafts Movement in Auckland's Houses (1900-1925)'.

-- Milica Madjanovic, ‘Architectural Historicism 1900-1950: Architectural and Urban Transformation of Queen Street, Auckland’.
+- Milica Madanovic, ‘Architectural Historicism Revisited: The Case of the 20th-Century Traditionalist Architecture in Queen Street, Auckland’.

 - Bill McKay, ‘The Second World War Memorial Community Centres of the First Labour Government’.

 - Joy Park, ‘The Delivery of Heritage Values through Urban Regeneration: The Case Study of Britomart in Auckland, New Zealand’.